kaytee07/alx-zero_day/README.md

-This readme is at the root
+This readme is at the root and needs change